 Saw kerf skins are planks that retain the original saw marks produced in a mill that was using a circular saw.
-In many cases, kerf marks form a very distinct pattern, which can be useful from a number of perspectives.
-In home design, the marks are sometimes used to create a feeling of hand-hewn planking.
-When the “teeth” of a saw would break it would put the mark in the wood.
-All wood today is cut with a band saw rather than a circular saw leaving this weathered patina one of a bygone era.
-The species of saw kerf skins are pine or oak with color tones of lighter greys or honey tones.
+When the teeth of a circular saw broke, it would mark in the wood, creating a distinct pattern.
+The marks are sometimes used to create a feeling of hand-hewn planking.
+Today, all wood is cut with band saws rather than circular saws, making kerf skins a valuable option.
+The species of saw kerf skins are pine or oak with color tones of light greys or honey tones.